 The idea of burning grains—or at least roasting them until they’re quite unmistakably dead—isn’t a new technique.
 You find burned barley in your Guinness or any stout beer of your choosing.
 It broadens the flavor profile of the beer while not adding alcohol as lightly toasted barley malt would.

-Yes, someone should start curating the creative cleverness of poverty soon.
+Yes, I thought, someone should start curating the creative cleverness of poverty soon.
 From burnt wheat to filtering water with papyrus, another clever Puglian re-invention, starting with the ancient Egyptians.